-- 1. The implementing agency submits an allocation request to Caltrans typically 60 days prior to the Commission meeting they wish to receive allocation approval. - a.
-If the project is to be implemented by an agency other than the applicant, the allocation request must be signed by the implementing agency. - Include a copy of the Memorandum of Understanding or Interagency Agreement between the project applicant and implementing agency. - 2.
-Caltrans will review the request and determine whether or not to recommend the request to the Commission for action. - 3.
+- 1. Caltrans will review the request and provide a recommendation to the Commission for action. - 2.
 The recommendation from Caltrans will include: - a.
 Determination of project readiness - b.
 Availability of appropriated funding - c.
 Availability of all identified and committed supplementary and matching funding - d.
 Consistency with the executed Baseline Agreement, if applicable - e.
-For a construction allocation recommendation, certification from Caltrans that the project's Plans, Specifications, and Estimate are complete, environmental and Right-of-Way clearances are secured, and all necessary permits and agreements (including railroad construction and maintenance) are executed.
-The Commission will only consider an allocation of construction funds to projects that are ready to advertise.
+Certification from Caltrans verifying that a project's Plans, Specifications, and Estimate are complete, environmental and Right-of-Way clearances are secured, and all necessary permits and agreements (including railroad construction and maintenance) are executed.
+Caltrans considers these projects Ready to List (RTL). - 3.
+Commission staff may request additional information as part of the Commission's review.